jexxa-projects/Jexxa/README.md

 Goal of this framework is to support the development of _durable_ business applications in conjunction with Domain Driven Design as good as possible.
 Therefore, Jexxa stresses the following aspects in particular:

-*   **Aligned team development**: The framework is tailored to the needs of teams developing durable business applications.
+*   **Aligned team development**: The framework is tailored to the _needs and development of teams_ developing business applications.
 See [Jexxa's General Design Decisions](https://repplix.github.io/Jexxa/jexxa_architecture.html#_general_design_decisions) for more information.
 *   **Visible flow of control**: Simplified navigation through your business application.
 Checkout [this tutorial](https://github.com/repplix/JexxaTutorials/blob/main/TimeService/README-FlowOfControl.md) for more information.
 *   **Technology agnostic**: IoC concepts such as dependency injection do not require any framework specific @Annotations.
 See [here](https://repplix.github.io/Jexxa/jexxa_architecture.html#_ioc_without_annotations) for more information.